Avinaasha382/Vashisht-Hackathon/README.md

 - Ask legal questions and get AI-generated answers (Q/A mode)
 - Search for relevant legal cases (Search Cases mode)
 - Upload a document and get AI-generated responses based on its content (Document Answering mode)
 - **Multilingual Support**!!!
-Not Comfirtable with English, Dont Worry we got you with multilingual support in thousands of languages
+Not Comfortable with English, Dont Worry we got you with multilingual support in thousands of languages

 The frontend is built with **HTML, JavaScript, and CSS**, while the backend is powered by **Flask, Sentence Transformers, Facebook Bart** for AI-driven responses.